Competition Point Breakdown

 Skidpad: 75 points

-A test of the car's cornering abilities and lateral grip, this even features two constant radius circles in a figure-8 shape.
+A test of the car's cornering abilities and lateral grip, this event features two constant radius circles in a figure-8 shape.

 Acceleration: 100 points